Almonds and Olivez

 Anxiety is defined as a state of well-being which is characterized by self-doubt and hesitation (Lazarus and Cohen, 1977).
 The condition is classified as severe when this state of ‘self-appraisal’ persists over a long period.
 Anxiety can be of two (2) types – Trait and State.
 Trait anxiety is the general predisposition to respond to many situations with high levels of anxiety while state anxiety is much more specific and speaks to one’s anxiety at a particular moment in time (Smith, 1989).

 In an examination of Twenty-seven (27) narrative reviews by researchers conducted between 1960 and 1997, it was found that over Eighty-one (81%) percent of those researchers concluded that physical activity/exercise resulted in a reduction of anxiety (Landers and Petruzzello, 1994).
 Additionally, there were no or very little conflicting data presented in these reviews (Landers, 1997).
-Further, the remaining research (19%) while indicating that exercise did reduce anxiety, some results were conflicting.
-However, all the research showed that a relationship existed between exercise and a reduction in anxiety.
+Further, the remaining research (19%) indicated that exercise did reduce anxiety, but some results were conflicting.
+However, all the research showed that a relationship existed between exercise and anxiety reduction.

 Exercise and Positive Mood, Quality Sleep and Positive Self-Esteem